couchbaselabs/pydcp/README.md

 The default host and port is 127.0.0.1:11211, but you can change these values by using the 'host' and 'port' flags:

+To run the suite with xmlrunner specify the '-x' or '--xml' option

 -h 10.5.2.100 -p 12000